BMVANDENBELT/kickstarter-analysis/README.md

   *Challenges*
    One of the hardest things for me during this specific challenge was being confident in my abilities as a "coder".
 On the "Outcomes Based on Goals sheet", the numbers canceled kept saying "0" so I thought there was no possible way that not ONE SINGLE PLAY was canceled.
 I thought I was making a mistake somehwere but then I realized I could make a pivot chart to check to see if there were any plays under it when I filtered for "canceled".
 Naturally there were not.
 (Hooray).

--------- *Side note, my descriptive statistics sheet became all messed up when I deleted box and whisker and "successful" and "failed" kickstarter sheets.
-My coding knowledge does not know how to fix that currently*

 #Outcomes based on launch date
  - For theater parent-categories, there are a few things to observe.
 First, the trend of launching the campaign around the month of may.
 This tends to have a higher success ratio than those that started in or around October and the following months after.